-Credit risk

 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from customers, loans and investments.
-Credit risk is managed through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of counterparty to which the Company states are continuously monitoring the creditworthiness of counterparty to which the Company states are continuously monitoring the creditworthiness of counterparty to which the Company states are continuously monitoring the creditworthiness of counterparty to which the Company states are continuously monitoring the creditworthiness of counterparty to which the Company states are continuously monitoring the creditworthiness of counterparty to which the Company states are continuously monitoring the creditworthiness of counterparty to which the Company states are continuously monitoring the creditworthiness of counterparty to which the Company states are continuously monitoring the creditworthiness of counterparty to which the Company states are continuously monitoring the creditworthiness of counterparty to which the Company states are continuously monitoring the creditworthiness of counterparty to which the Company states are continuously monitoring the credit which is continuously and continuously monitoring the credit which is continuously moni investments The Company limits its exposure to credit risk by generally investing in liquid securities and only with counterparties that have a good credit rating.
-The Company does not expect any losses from non-performance by these counter-parties, and does not have any significant concentration of exposures to specific industry sectors or specific country risks.
+Credit risk is managed through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of counterparty to which the Company grants credit terms in the normal course of business.

+The Company limits its exposure to credit risk by generally investing in liquid securities and only with counterparties that have a good credit rating.
+The Company does not expect any losses from nonperformance by these counter-parties, and does not have any significant concentration of exposures to specific industry sectors or specific country risks
-Investments